Particular/docs.particular.net/architecture/azure/data-stores.md

 ### Legal and compliance

 Sometimes, data may be subject to legal requirements (e.g. data privacy) that require additional consideration of how a data store operates to ensure compliance.
+See the [Azure compliance offerings](https://learn.microsoft.com/en-us/compliance/regulatory/offering-home) for more detailed information on specific national, regional, and industry-specific regulations.

 ### Costs